linuzo/Apollo-Legacy/README.md

 - Worlds: Generator has been improved and more biomes!
 - Little to no lag at all!
 - all pmmp features and some other tweaks
+- more features with items and block
+- more blocks and items off the latest version of mcpe
+- and enchanting

 ## TODO :